 - Boxing apps that burn real calories

 You might not even notice you’re exercising until you feel sore the next day (in a good way).
-Many VR platforms track your calories burned and progress, which is super motivating.
+Many VR platforms track your calories burned and progress, which is genuinely motivating.

 8. Choosing the Right Virtual Reality Platform for Your Lifestyle